michajones16/SLAAutomizer/README.md

 3. When prompted, enter the year and month that you'd like to add the data for.
 4. Open `SLA Report Overview.xlsx`, click the dropdown arrow on the `Month` cell, and select `Sort Oldest to Newest`.
 5. Save the spreadsheet.

+# Additional Notes

+- If you run the `Generate Monthly SLA Report` more than once in a month, it will overwrite the data with the new files you have downloaded.
+It will still create a new line in the `SLA Report Overview.xlsx` document, so you will need to manually delete one of the duplicate rows.
+- If you run the `Generate Monthly SLA Report (Manual)` and select a month that already has data, it will overwrite the data for that month with the files you have downloaded.
+It will still reate a new line in the `SLA Report Overview.xlsx` document, so you will need to manually delete one of the duplicate rows.
+- If you input any invalid input into the `Generate Monthly SLA Report (Manual)` pop-up window, it will exit the program with an error and nothing else will happen.
+- If you don't end up with the monthly report or new row in `SLA Report Overview.xlsx`, check the `SLA Update Program Log.txt` file for any errors.
+This also means you probably still have the `All Tasks Report` files in your downloads folder.